 5.2.
 Monitoring.
 McNary biologists and biological technicians monitor the dam populations of gulls, grebes, Caspian terns, white pelicans and double-crested cormorants at least once per day, seven days a week, from April 1 through September 30, the juvenile fish bypass season at McNary.
 The project may monitor populations more frequently, as needed, during bird population surges or outside this time window.
 We will include observations of hazing activity, hazing hours, boat hazing, monitoring times, foraging/non-foraging activity, etc.

 5.3.
 Action Plan.
-USDA APHIS bird hazers typically start on the last Sunday in March and continue to haze birds through the first Saturday in August.
-Double shifts (16 hours per day) are used during the period of the greatest bird activity, typically beginning on the third Sunday in April and ending the second Saturday in July.
-Boat hazing is also used during that same period, typically 3 days per week, initially.
+USDA APHIS bird hazing occurs from April 21 through July 27.
+Double shifts (16 hours per day) are used during the period of the greatest bird activity, April 28 through July 13.
+Boat hazing is also used from April 28 through July 6, for 6 hours per day, 4 days per week (except Sundays).
 APHIS crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.
 Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season.
 Overhead avian deterrent wires are located along the powerhouse tailrace.
 A hydrocannon is situated at the juvenile fish bypass outfall.

 5.4.
 Incident Response.
 When surges of predatory birds become apparent, the project will conduct the following actions based on the number of birds present: